Humaira Bachal: Activism

 In 1998, when Bachal was ten years old, one of her cousins died after taking an expired medicine given by his mother because his mother could not read the expiry date due to her illiteracy.
 This inspired her to launch a campaign for female education.
 In 2001, When she was in sixth grade and only thirteen years old, she asked her school-going friends to donate their old books and stationery.
 She started teaching her neighborhood children with that donated learning material in a makeshift classroom in her home.
 Ten of her friends who were not enrolled in a school were attending that class.

 In 2003, Bachal's resolve for education advocacy further strengthened when she passed the 9th grade exam and she started paying close attention around her neighborhood.
 It struck her that most children just spent their days playing in the streets and none of them attended a school.
 Same year, she opened a small private school from her home.
 She started knocking at people's doors and requested the parents to send their kids to school.
-Bachal visits fathers at their job locations and tries to convince them to send their daughters to school while she warns mothers to educate their girls if they do not want their daughters to be treated in a similar fashion in the society and home as they are being treated.
+Bachal visited fathers at their job locations and tried to convince them to send their daughters to school while she warned mothers to educate their girls if they do not want their daughters to be treated in a similar fashion in the society and home as they are being treated.
 One of the tactics she used to convince the parents to send their girls to school was that she offered an incentive of getting two sons educated for free for sending one girl to school.
 During this endeavor of going door to door to advocate for education, her life was threatened several times.